-Texas’ only historic beachfront hotel - Hotel Galvez & Spa, A Wyndham Grand ®Hotel and National Trust Historic Hotel of America, celebrated its centennial in 2011.
-The hotel is an integral part of Galveston’s history and a symbol of the community’s resilience following the 1900 Hurricane.
+Hotel Galvez & Spa®, A Wyndham Grand ®Hotel and National Trust Historic Hotel of America, is the only historic beachfront hotel on the Texas Gulf Coast.
+This historic hotel celebrated its centennial in 2011 and continues to be an integral part of Galveston’s history and a symbol of the community’s resilience following the 1900 Hurricane.

 When Hotel Galvez opened in 1911, Galveston had just finished building its 17-foot Seawall to protect the Island and its grade raising project which raised the grade of land as well as hundreds of buildings from their original level to make them less susceptible to flooding in the event of future storms.
 The Causeway had been completed, now connecting Galveston Island to the mainland.
 All of these accomplishments were part of the Island’s recovery following The 1900 Storm.